counterfactual/monorepo/protocols/README.md

 );
 ```

-When unanimously exchanged, this signature allows us to invoke the <a href="https://github.com/counterfactual/contracts/blob/develop/contracts/StateChannel.sol#L162">setState</a> function on the state channel.
-Specifically,
+### Commitment

-**Transaction:**
+When exchanged, a signature on this digest allows us to invoke the [setState](https://github.com/counterfactual/contracts/blob/develop/contracts/StateChannel.sol#L162) function on the state channel.

 ```typescript
 let to = REGISTRY_ADDRESS;